-Before you beginReview the sizing guide in Job hardware requirements.
+Before you beginReview the Job hardware requirements sizing guide.

-- Install a Puppet agent on each of the nodes you wish to use as global shared job hardware.
-See Installing agents in the PE documentation for details.
+- Install a Puppet agent on each node you want to use as global shared job hardware.
+The PE documentation provides instructions for Installing agents.

-puppetlabs-cd4pe_jobsmodule, which is required to run Continuous Delivery for PE jobs on your nodes:
+puppetlabs-cd4pe_jobsmodule from the Forge.
+This module is required to run Continuous Delivery for PE jobs on your nodes.

 A sample Puppetfile entry:

-- The Puppetfile on the main branch of the control repo associated with the PE primary server that manages the agent nodes you've selected as job hardware
+- The Puppetfile on the main branch of the control repo associated with the PE primary server managing the agent nodes you've selected as job hardware.

 - Add the

 - Install and configure Docker on your selected global shared job hardware nodes.
-See the Installing Docker instructions for details.
+Instructions are available in the Docker documentation.

-- All global shared job hardware servers must be assigned to the Docker capability, which is automatically created for you.
-Locate the Docker capability and click + Edit.
+- You must assign all global shared job hardware servers to the Docker capability, which Continuous Delivery for PE automatically creates for you.
+Locate the Docker capability and click Edit.

 Docker capability.
-Select the PE instance that manages the node you've selected
+Select the PE instance that manages the nodes you've

-as job hardware.
-Then, select the global shared job hardware nodes.
+selected as job hardware, and then select the global shared job hardware

-ResultsYour global shared job hardware is now configured.
-Users in all workspaces will now see a Use shared hardware option when creating or editing a job.
-Jobs that are configured to run on your global shared job hardware have the Docker capability automatically selected, and will run on the global shared job hardware assigned to the Docker capability.
+ResultsYour global shared job hardware is configured.
+Users in all workspaces now see a Run on shared hardware option when creating or editing a job.
+Jobs configured to run on your global shared job hardware have the Docker capability automatically selected, and these jobs run on the global shared job hardware assigned to the Docker capability.